blbadger/blbadger.github.io/generative-adversarials.md

 Lastly, our original flower image dataset contained a wide array of images (some of which did not contain any flowers at all), making generative learning difficult.
 A small (n=249) subset of rose and tulip flower images were selected for training using the DCGAN -style model.
 This small dataset brings its own challenges, as deep learning in general tends to be easier with larger sample sizes.

-The results are fairly realistic-looking, with many images being very good recapitulations of watercolor paintings.
+The results are fairly realistic-looking, and some generated images have a marked similarity to watercolor images of roses or tulips.

 ![manifold]({{https://blbadger.github.io}}/neural_networks/stablegan_flowers.png)

-Upon observing the gradient of the generator's loss function over time, we can find spikes at certain times which suggests that our architecture and design choices are not entirely stable.
-Indeed, observing a subset of the generator's outputs during learning shows that there are periods in which the model appears to 'forget' how to make accurate images and has to re-learn.
+Spikes, ie sudden increases, are found uppon observing the generator's loss function over time.
+This suggests that our architecture and design choices are not as stable as one would wish.
+Indeed, observing a subset of the generator's outputs during learning shows that there are periods in which the model appears to 'forget' how to make accurate images of flowers and has to re-learn how to do so multiple times during the dataset.
+These correspond to times at which the discriminator is able to confidently reject all outputs by the generator, and appear in the following video when flower-like images dissipate into abstract patterns.

 {% include youtube.html id='RXykSUv0GZ4' %}